LionWeb-io/lionweb-repository/README.md

 ##  Packages

 ### dbadmin
-Contains code to manipulate the postgres database (create, initialize)
+Contains code to manipulate the Postgres database (create, initialize)

 ### core
 The core repository